 The boot cut is so named because it easily accommodates wearing it with a boot.
 The boot cut is usually fitted on its upper side and loose beneath.

-Flare trousers are a fashion statement everytime.
+First of all, a flare jean is a fashion statement every time because it never goes out of trend.
 They are similar to the boot cut but the difference is based on where the loose fitting starts from, while in boot cuts the loose fitting starts above the knee, the flare jean is fitted until after the knee.
 This jean style is gradually becoming a trend again.
 So, if you have a flare jean that has been sitting pretty in your closet, it’s about time you bring it out and re-rock it.

-This jean type is perfect for ladies with long legs as it makes their legs look endless.
+This jean type is perfect denim for women with long legs as it makes their legs look endless.
 Ladies with petite frame, this is one jean type to avoid as its bagginess can overwhelm your body size.